varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

 ``req.ttl`` used to be deprecated and is now fully supported again.

 ``req.ttl`` and ``req.grace`` limit the ttl and grace times that are permitted for the current request.
-If ``req.ttl`` is set, it requires cache objects to have that minimum remaining ttl to be considered fresh.
+If ``req.ttl`` is set, then cache objects are considered fresh (and may be cache hits) only if their remaining ttl is less than or equal to ``req.ttl``.
 Likewise, ``req.grace`` sets an upper bound on the time an object has spent in grace to be considered eligible for grace mode (which is to deliver this object and fetch a fresh copy in the background).

 A common application is to set shorter TTLs when the backend is known to be healthy, so that responses are fresher when all is well.
 But if